mawrkus/js-unit-testing-guide/README.md

 # A guide to unit testing in JavaScript

 ## This is a living document.
 New ideas are always welcome.
-Contribute: fork, clone, branch, commit, push, pull request.
+Contribute: fork, clone, branch, commit, push, pull request

 ### Disclaimer